 Region | Europe and North America |

-At least 802 prisoners tried to escape, 144 successfully, and on 7 October 1944 two Sonderkommando units, consisting of prisoners who staffed the gas chambers, launched an unsuccessful uprising.
-Only 789 staff (no more than 15 percent) ever stood trial; several were executed, including camp commandant Rudolf Höss.
-The Allies' failure to act on early reports of atrocities by bombing the camp or its railways remains controversial.
+At least 802 prisoners tried to escape, 144 successfully, and on 7 October 1944, two Sonderkommando units, consisting of prisoners who operated the gas chambers, launched an unsuccessful uprising.
+After the Holocaust ended, only 789 Schutzstaffel personnel (no more than 15 percent) ever stood trial.
+Several were executed, including camp commandant Rudolf Höss.
+The Allies' failure to act on early reports of mass murder by bombing the camp or its railways remains controversial.